Fix Twitch Stream Lagging With 8 Proven Solutions (2026)

 Download the Twitch Desktop App from twitch.tv, install it, and log in with your account.
 Then compare stream quality with your browser experience.
 For Chromebook users, the web version remains your primary option.

 The desktop app supports HEVC encoding when available, which provides 50% better compression than standard H.264.
-In our testing on a 2022 MacBook Pro M2, the desktop app used 30% less bandwidth for the same quality stream.
+That efficiency lets the desktop app use meaningfully less bandwidth than a browser for the same quality stream.

 #Check for ISP Throttling